Metadata Display¶

 The configuration window has a live preview pane on the right.
 As soon as a metadata packet matches your Topic + Data key, the preview shows the same widget that will render in the view.
 Until a value arrives, the preview shows the same Waiting for data... indicator that the live view uses, so what you see in Setup matches what users will see at runtime.

-If you change the Topic or Data key, the preview re-runs against the most recent cached XML, so you don't have to wait for a fresh packet to validate the choice.
+Pick packet and Import packet seed the preview immediately from the picked/pasted XML so you see a value before the next live packet arrives.
+After that, every live packet on the channel keeps re-rendering the preview.
+Changing the Topic or Data key re-extracts against the last packet seen, so you don't have to wait for a fresh one to validate the choice.
 The Line Chart and Table previews are sized at 16:9 inside the configuration window so the rendered shape matches the runtime pane.

 Stale Handling¶